Giant-Man: Raz Malhotra

 Raz Malhotra is the third major version of Giant-Man.
 The character, created by Nick Spencer and Brent Schoonover, first appeared in Ant-Man Annual #1 (July 2015).
-He is an Indian American computer technician whose former field of study was in artificial intelligence at the time when Hank Pym started to rid the world of them.
-Lured by the supervillain Egghead, he freed himself from Egghead's control with the help of Pym.
+He is an Indian American computer technician who was working in artificial intelligence at a time when Hank Pym intended to rid Earth of AIs.
+Lured by the supervillain Egghead, Malhotra frees himself from Egghead's control with the help of Pym.
 Some time after Pym's apparent death, Scott Lang gives Malhotra a Giant-Man uniform.

+During the Secret Empire storyline, Malhotra as Giant-Man appears as part of a resistance against Hydra after Hydra takes control of the United States.
+When Hydra agents threaten his parents and his sisters Preeti and Swapna, Malhotra defeats the agents and gets his family to safety.

 After he is summoned to the portal city of Pan, Giant-Man joins the New Agents of Atlas to help protect the newly formed city.
 He later begins a relationship with Isaac Ikeda, the "Protector of Pan".
-During the Atlantis Attacks storyline, Malhotra and the other New Agents are introduced to the original Agents by their leader Jimmy Woo.

 Scott Lang

-Scott Lang is the second major version of Giant-Man within the Ultimate Marvel universe.
+Scott Lang is the second major version of Giant-Man in the Ultimate Marvel universe.

 Giant-Men

 The Ultimate Marvel universe features the Giant-Men, a group of characters who have size-shifting powers and special jumpsuits that can grow with them.
-The Giant-Men are part of the S.H.I.E.L.D.
-Reserves and consist of Giant-Men (such as David Scotty and Peter) as well as the alternately named Goliaths and Giant-Women.
+The Giant-Men are reserve members of S.H.I.E.L.D. and consist of Giant-Men (such as David Scotty and Peter) as well as the alternately named Goliaths and Giant-Women.

-The Giant-Men and the Rocket Men join Nick Fury, Quicksilver and Scarlet Witch into fighting the Liberators.

-During the Ultimatum storyline, the Giant-Men were seen saving as many people as they can after Magneto caused a tidal wave that hit Manhattan.

-The Giant-Men later carry the Ultimates away from the forces of Loki.

-The Giant-Men later attack the Ultimates who easily defeat them.